Have Your Say

 Your questions, comments or concerns are often answered in the communications we send out from school.
 Our school Head Lines newsletter is regularly distributed via email and put on our website.
 Near the start of each new topic, parents / carers receive a class-specific curriculum newsletter from the class teacher with information, curriculum overview and ways to help your child.
 Other, occasional, letters are sent home whenever we have important news to share with parents / carers.

-We increasingly using more electronic ways to communicate too.
 If you use Twitter, you can follow us @CHPSchool.
 We also use a text messaging system to send texts so please contact the school office if you don’t yet benefit from communications using the text service.